bockmancheung/bockmancheung.github.io/_pages/math.md

 My understanding in category theory had always been that of any pure mathematician outside of algebra-demanding fields like homotopy theory.
 I am familiar with common categorical constructs and definitions, and I speak the categorical language frequently, but I would never say that I am good at it.
 Reading the algebra class notes made me realize there were many constructs I didn't know.
 I learned about comma categories, universal objects, universal objects, and cleared up my confusion on subtle things as small as "should I call this right or left, over or under?".
 In future weeks, I hope to go over the last chapters of Riehl's Category Theory in Context and do tons of exercise, so I can become better in proving things in abstract nonsense style. <br>

 p.s.
-I will add references to books and papers I read later.
+I will add references to books and papers I read later. p.s^2.
+Thanks to John Baez for inspiring me to start blogging.